sholladay/pogo/README.md

 > Server framework for [Deno](https://github.com/denoland/deno)

-Pogo is an easy to use, safe, and expressive framework for writing web servers and applications.
+Pogo is an easy-to-use, safe, and expressive framework for writing web servers and applications.
 It is inspired by [hapi](https://github.com/hapijs/hapi).

-*Supports Deno v0.30.0 and higher.*
+*Supports Deno v0.41.0 and higher.*

 ## Contents